English Ivy Removal

 Home > Projects > Tree Protection > English ivy

-WMTP Tree Protection Project
+WMTP Tree Protection

-English Ivy Removal From Local Trees
+English Ivy Removal From Threatened Trees

 Thousands of mature healthy trees locally are threatened with premature death by English ivy and its variant Atlantic/Boston ivy.
 (For simplicity, we’ll only write “English ivy” below.)